mrOranger/BBS/bbs-customers/README.md

 # Business Bank Management
 The following document is a draft of functional requirements of the application.
-Each parts contains the specifications about how data are organized in the database, what are the available operations on them, and the business rules that must be implements.
+Each parts contain the specifications about how data are organized in the database, what are the available operations on them, and the business rules that must be implements.